patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v5_1** aug 22 2025
+- fixed a bug in the inverters page rendering
+- extended the range of homenet ip's that have access.

 **version RPI-ECU-v5_0** aug 22 2025
 - added inverter throttle tools
 - added mosquitto message to throttle inverters